Does having my baby immunised increase the risk of cot death?

 Besides a firm, flat surface, and suitable covers (blanket, sleeping bag, etc).
 Babies need very little else to sleep.
 Our advice would be to be aware of any extra fabric/material that can be in and around babies cot.
 This includes, soft toys, comforters, bumpers, pillows and nests/sleep positioners.

-These product are designed to attach to the side of an adult bed by removing one side of the cot – our advice is that the safest place for a baby to sleep is their own cot, crib, or moses basket in the same room as parents/carers for the first six months
+These product are designed to attach to the side of an adult bed by removing one side of the cot – our advice is that the safest place for a baby to sleep is their own sleeping space – a cot, crib, or moses basket in the same room as you for the first six months

 Can I take my baby in an aeroplane?